 If you were hurt while riding as a passenger when a North Carolina vehicle accident occurred, there are two important barriers to your recovery.
-And, oddly enough, both of those barriers are largely due to your own attitudes, as we have learned through years of working with New Hanover County traffic accident victims.
+And, oddly enough, both of those barriers are largely due to your own attitudes, as we have learned through years of working with Wilmington auto accident victims.

 - First, you probably have the attitude that your injuries don’t matter as much as those of the vehicle driver's.
 This is simply not true.
 Everyone who has been injured through the neglectful behavior of another person deserves appropriate compensation for what they have suffered.
 It doesn’t matter whether you were a driver, a passenger, a pedestrian, or anyone else hurt by a North Carolina traffic crash.
 The person responsible ought to see that you are put right—restored, as much as possible, to the condition before you were hurt.